 Considerations of the “anti-Claus” – the antithesis of old St. Nick, a concept inspired by legends such as Krampus – gives way to the discovery of pagan gods (inspired by spiritual predecessors to Father Christmas as we know him today) taking ritual human sacrifices annually.
 Tense, disturbing stuff, but it’s laced with the show’s trademark wit.
 Balancing out the darkness also: a touching flashback sequence, weaved throughout the episode proper, to one of Sam and Dean’s childhood Christmases.
 It lends the episode a certain warmth and levity that it really benefits from, the mesh of tones making for perfect unconventional festive fun.

-70. MY FAMILY – Sixty Feet Under
+70. My Family – Sixty Feet Under

-UK/Special/2003Aired on BBCdirected by Jay Sandrich, written by James Hendrie and Ian Brown
+directed by Jay Sandrich, written by James Hendrie and Ian Brown

 The Harper clan spent Christmas with us on an impressive nine occasions, but Sixty Feet Under is the best of the bunch, a bottle episode written at the peak of the show’s powers.
 Ben and Susan, with grown children Nick, Janey and Michael, are stuck on the Tube following a day spent Christmas shopping: due to signalling problems, the train is unable to move.

 Tensions and tempers rise in the cramped carriages as the family bicker, frustrate surrounding passengers, and generally cause festive havoc.
 The episode is the last to feature Nick as a regular character; his departure was key to the series downfall, and watching this episode, it’s not difficult to see why: his subplot, involving the sale of bottled water to thirsty passengers, is comedy gold, and Kris Marshall revels in the inherent silliness.
 Robert Lindsay’s Ben is on good form too: his frustration and anxiety is palpable.